 To use this method effectively, you need to be aware of the pro-rated policy adjusted cost bases (often abbreviated to ACB).
 Why?
 Because if you withdraw an amount that exceeds the ACB, the payout is deemed a taxable disposition.
 In other words, it becomes taxable income.

-Using the cash value portion of your life insurance policy raises some tax problems that you should think about prior to permitting the withdrawal.
+Using the cash value portion of your whole life insurance policy raises some tax problems that you should think about prior to permitting the withdrawal.
 Canada’s Income Tax Act considers withdrawals from your cash value as taxable dispositions.

 As we mentioned, the taxes could be payable on the amount that exceeds the pro-rated adjusted cost basis.
 Most insurers calculate the ACB like this: